conwetlab/wstore/README.md

 Requirements
 ------------

-In order to have WStore up and running the following software is required
+In order to have WStore up and running the following software is required.
+This section describes all the requirements of a basic WStore installation.
+However, these dependencies are not meant to be installed manually in this step, as they will be installed throughout the documentation

 * A Web Server (i.e Apache)
 * MongoDB
-* Python 2.5, 2.6 or 2.7.
+* Python 2.7.
 Python 3 and other versions are not supported.
 * Django nonrel 1.3 or 1.4
 * djangotoolbox
 * django\_mongodb\_engine